 Yes, people make time for the things they want to do, hence checking they are inspired in the first place.
 However, there can be other things going on for that person right now.
 Maybe they are about to move offices, expand into Europe, need new staff, move house, have a baby, have just had a baby, or are going into hospital?
 Life sometimes just gets in the way.

 Maybe now is the time to help this person out without strings attached, but check some other stuff first.
 You only have so much time yourself to devote to other people.

 I want to end with reference to my favourite business author.
 Social Psychologist Adam Grant in his book Give and Take makes this point: "The most successful people in business are high givers, however, the least successful people in business are also high givers."

-The difference is the successful people also look after their own interests and give to other givers.
 The least successful people give indiscriminately and discount their own needs.
 So, be choosy about your referral relationships and check out the people in any networking group you belong to.
 Are they the right people for you to help and who will reciprocate and help you in return?